tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

 ### Building Images
 Let's follow the same strategy and figure out the Bazel command that will just build an image and then integrate that in to the Tiltfile.

-rules_k8s uses rules_docker under the hood for building images.
-Another [quick glance at rules_docker's documentation](https://github.com/bazelbuild/rules_docker#using-with-docker-locally) reveals that `bazel run //:targetname` will load the image in to the configured Docker daemon.
+"rules_k8s" uses "rules_docker" under the hood for building images.
+[Reading through rules_docker's documentation](https://github.com/bazelbuild/rules_docker#using-with-docker-locally) reveals that `bazel run //:targetname` will load the image in to the configured Docker daemon.
 That's all we need thanks to `custom_build`.
 Custom build takes an image name and a command that should produce that image.
 After the command is executed Tilt asserts that it exists, and retags it so it can track it.

 ```python
 custom_build(